Vidya Subramanian

-Vidya Subramanian is a Carnatic style vocalist and teacher.
-She is Founder of Vidya Subramanian Academy.
-She is a disciple of Padmabhushan Lalgudi Sri Jayaraman.
-In addition to this, she is a Chartered accountant, with an MBA from Boston College "which has enabled me to emerge as a successful entrepreneur with my online Carnatic music academy and has also helped me make award winning grant proposals".
+Vidya Subramanian is a Carnatic style vocalist and educator.
+She is Founder of Vidya Subramanian Academy, a social enterprise focused on customized online teaching of Carnatic music and other traditional Indian artforms, languages, slokas and Yoga to students across the world.
+Vidya is a disciple of maestro Padmabhushan Lalgudi Sri Jayaraman.
+In addition to this, she is a Chartered accountant (National rank 2 in CA Final Exam), with an MBA from Boston College.
+Vidya Subramanian is an Aspen Global Fellow and Vital Voices Visionaries Fellow.
 She lives in Chennai, India.